Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: Introduction

-We pursue a comprehensive analysis of an original actigraphy data set from the Physical Activity through Sustainable Transport Approaches in Los Angeles (PASTA-LA) study.
-Analyzing such data is sought for several reasons: (i) estimating a subject's physical activity levels along a given trajectory; (ii) identifying trajectories that are more likely to produce higher levels of physical activity for a given subject; and (iii) predicting expected levels of physical activity in any proposed new trajectory for a given set of health attributes.
-Researchers find actigraphy tracking especially attractive as it allows for a better understanding of what behavioral and environmental factors influence population and individual health and, hence, aid in public health recommendation and policy.
+We pursue a comprehensive analysis of an original actigraphy data set from the Physical Activity through Sustainable Transport Approaches in Los Angeles (PASTA-LA) study. {Actigraphy and GPS data analysis customarily involve \emph{idle} records that occur if a charged device does not detect acceleration over a specified time interval (e.g., 10 seconds).
+While idle records may correspond to periods of a subject's inactivity, they can also arise from other factors including technical malfunctions or the subject not wearing the device.
+On the other hand, eliminating idle records does not exclude all inactive periods because the accelerometer still records minor movements from where it is worn while a subject may be mostly inactive.
+Attempting to account for idle records as representative of inactive periods are likely to confound assessments of a subject's activity levels with current technological capabilities.
+Hence, we do not consider idle records and focus on the following specific data analytic aims:} (i) estimating a subject's physical activity levels along trajectories; (ii) identifying trajectories that are more likely to produce higher levels of physical activity for a given subject; and (iii) predicting expected levels of physical activity in any proposed new trajectory for a given set of health attributes.
+Researchers find actigraph tracking especially attractive as it allows for a better understanding of what behavioral and environmental factors influence population and individual health and, hence, aid in public health recommendation and policy.